A Trust Deed is a formal agreement between you and your creditors to pay back what you can afford towards your debts.

-* The typical period for a Scottish Trust Deed is 48 months, although depending on affordability this could take longer.
+* The minimum period for a Scottish Trust Deed is 48 months, although depending on your circumstances the payment period could be longer.